-- Renting age-appropriate spooky movies for a monster watch-a-thon.
+- Rent age-appropriate spooky movies for an outdoor monster watch-a-thon.

-- Organizing a scary scavenger hunt by hiding candy around the house for kids to find.
+- Organize a scary scavenger hunt by hiding candy around the house for people in your household to find.

-- Making an at-home haunted house with creepy décor.
+- Make an at-home haunted house with creepy décor.

-- Making ghoulishly good recipes to enjoy at home.
+- Make ghoulishly good recipes to enjoy at home.

-- Visiting farm stands and orchards that require face coverings and social distancing and provide sanitizer.
+- Visit farm stands and orchards that require cloth or medical masks and provide sanitizer.